+Updated 6.13.2020: Would you like to explore Bighorn Canyon?
 Summer is prime time for National Park travel, but getting away from the tourist pack isn’t always easy.
-Thankfully, there are quite a few amazing parks that are every bit as breathtakingly beautiful as the Grand Canyon or Yellowstone.
+But an off-the-beaten-path trip to Bighorn Canyon is every bit as breathtakingly beautiful as the Grand Canyon or Yellowstone.

-Guest contributor, Teresa Otto from The Nomad’s Daughter, is here to tell us how to explore Bighorn Canyon—a truly spectacular destination for anyone who loves wildlife, scenic views and active travel.
+Guest contributor, Teresa Otto from The Nomad’s Daughter, is here to her tips to a truly spectacular destination for anyone who loves wildlife, scenic views and active travel.
 You’ll find this uncrowded piece of paradise on the border of northern Wyoming and southern Montana in the southern district of Bighorn Canyon National Recreation Area.

 Explore Bighorn Canyon to escape national park crowds

 In 2017, Yellowstone National Park hosted four million tourists.
 Four million folks vying for a front row seat to view Old Faithful geyser.
 Four million people trying to capture a photo of a bison or bear with no one else in the frame.
 Four million people.

 But if you travel east of crowded Yellowstone, you’ll discover a wonderful area for experiencing the rugged beauty of a tumultuous past, the smell of sagebrush, the sound of echoes bouncing off canyon walls, and the lingering sacredness of ancient people.
 This unspoiled, untamed land is the Southern District of Bighorn Canyon National Recreation Area (official website).